RichardOtter/Genealogy-scripts/RM/Test_External_Files/ReadMe.txt

 This software is written using the Python language (https://Python.org) and is distributed as a text ".py" file along with a folder, RMpy, of common Python code, called a python package.
-The user can simply open the file or package files in a text editor to read all implementation details and access safety.
+The user can simply open the file or package files in a text editor to read all implementation details and assess safety.

 A Python py script file is executed using the Python language interpreter.
 The interpreter is a separate piece of software easily installed on your computer.
+"Installing python" is described in the appendix below.

 =========================================================================DIV80==